The extension problem for graph $C^*$-algebras: The outstanding case

 such that the quotient $\A/\I$ has a unit $1_{\A/\I}$ and this unit lifts to a projection in $\A$, we define $\tKsix(\A,\I)$ to be

-where $\D := \pi^{-1}(\C 1_{\A/\I}) \subset \A$.
-The top row is exact since our assumption that $[1]\in \wsc{K}_0(\C 1_{\A/\I}) $ lifts entails that there is a splitting map for it.
-The notation $\wsc{K}_0$ for $K_0$ helps to distinguish the two groups in the top left corner, and to remind us that at these four groups, we will impose conditions of contractiveness and scale-preservation.
+where $\D := \pi^{-1}(\C 1_{\A/\I}) \subseteq \A$.
+The top row is exact since $K_1(\C 1_{\A/\I})$ vanishes and since $1_{\A/\I}$ lifts to a projection in $\A$.
+The latter observation further shows that there is a splitting map for the top row.
+The notation $\wsc{K}_0$ for $K_0$ helps to distinguish the two groups in the top left corner, and to remind us that at the positions of these four groups, we will impose conditions of contractiveness and scale-preservation.
 We note: